-- Notes payable of \$2.0 million (non-bonded debt) to the Oregon Department of Energy for the Lane County Date Center Remodel project. - Revenue bonds of \$.4 million issued by Housing and Community Services Agency of Lane County (HASCA) that are not backed by the County, but rather are secured by HACSA real estate and revenues. - Notes payable and lines of credit of \$6.7 (non-bonded debt) used to finance construction projects for HACSA.
+• Notes payable of \$1.8 million (non-bonded debt) to the Oregon Department of Energy for the Lane County Data Center Remodel project.

+- Revenue bonds of \$0.3 million issued by Homes for Good Housing Agency (formerly Housing and Community Services Agency of Lane County) that are not backed by the County, but rather are secured by HACSA real estate and revenues. - Notes payable and lines of credit of \$6.6 (non-bonded debt) used to finance construction projects for Homes for Good.